ewaterbury/basic-webdev-template/README.md

 ### Next Steps/Known Issues:

-- This template will be updated periodically as I develop my understanding of web development.
+- This template will be updated periodically.
 - There is a known vulnerability with the xml loader.
 See [here](https://github.com/advisories/GHSA-776f-qx25-q3cc) for more details.